DavidCui23333/SDSC2001_Project_Diabetes/README.md

 - [Author](#author)

 ## Dataset
-The dataset used in this project is a publicly available diabetes dataset (e.g., from Kaggle or UCI).
+The dataset used in this project is a publicly available diabetes dataset.
 It contains features such as glucose level, blood pressure, BMI, age, and the target variable indicating diabetes outcome.

-*Note: If you use a specific dataset, replace this description with the actual source and attributes.*

 ## Technologies Used
 - Python 3.x